5 Things You Are NOT…

 It is at this point that the woman finally recognizes that she is speaking to a prophet and somehow, even though he seemed to know about her past and her experiences, he has not disqualified her from receiving what God wanted to give her.

 Even though he knew she moved from man to man, and at present was living with someone who wasn’t her husband, Jesus did not define her by her experiences, rather, Jesus opened the treasure of God’s love to her; and this changed her life.
-You are not defined by your experiences, your identity is based on who God says you are in Christ.
+You are not defined by your experiences, your identity is based on who God says you are in Christ. - You are not defined by your accomplishments – The story of the rich young ruler is recorded in Mark’s gospel chapter 10.
+As Jesus was concluding a conversation with the Pharisees who were trying to trap him with questions about divorce and what Moses had said, a rich young ruler enters the conversation just before he leaves off on a possible business trip.

 When you examine his conversation with Jesus, you get the impression that his motives for seeking eternal life are really based around adding another accomplishment to his growing list of exploits.
 He asks Jesus, “What must I do to inherit eternal life?”